lwf/bosun-monitor.github.io/index.md

 order: 1
 ---

 Bosun is an open-source advanced monitoring system targeting site reliability engineers and professional system administrators.
-It has been developed by [Matt Jibson](https://twitter.com/mjibson) and [Kyle Brandt](https://twitter.com/kylembrandt) at StackExchange.
+It has been developed by [Matt Jibson](https://twitter.com/mjibson) and [Kyle Brandt](https://twitter.com/kylembrandt) at [http://stackexchange.com/](Stack Exchange).
 It has the following features and characteristics:

 * An expression language for evaluating time series that provides extreme flexibility in alerting
 * High resolution metrics that never need to be rolled up